![]() ![]() Choose another writer in this calendar:

 day out.
 Even Virginia Woolf, who had declared that she was bored by

-war books, wrote in her diary: "A very good book of its sort.
+war books, said in her diary: "A very good book of its sort.
 The new

 sort, the hard anguished sort, that the young write; that I could never